arnaudgallou/BIO-Rmodule/Rmodule.md

 <a name="preamble" />

 # Preamble
-This is a brief and condensed guide to help you grasp the **fundamentals** of the **R language** and **tidyverse** as quick as possible.
+This is a brief and condensed guide to help you grasp the **fundamentals** of the **R language** and **tidyverse** as quickly as possible.

 After completing this module, you should be able to:

-* know the different data types
+* make the distinction between the different data types
-* understand and use variables, vectors and functions
+* create and use variables, vectors and functions
-* know what the main logical operators are and how to use them
+* use the most common logical operators
 * use the basic tidyverse functions to import, transform and visualize your data

 <a name="r-basics" />